Anja19866/travel-site-old/README.md

 #
 #
 #
-###to fix this, I started a 2nd-version and will finish the project,
+###to fix this, I started a 2nd-version and am going to finish the project,
 ###working on this branch as the default branch!